Master of science in accounting (M.S.A.)

 At the Wayne State University Mike Ilitch School of Business, we take the advanced study of accounting seriously.
 Our master of science in accounting (M.S.A.) program is on trend and quickly growing in size and stature.
 According to the American Institute of CPAs (AICPA), the master of accountancy degree has shown a more than 30 percent increase in enrollment since the last survey was taken in 2012.

 Our M.S.A. program is highly selective and is intended for students with undergraduate degrees in business or accounting who want to prepare for careers in public accounting.
 Students pursuing accounting careers in private industry, financial institutions, government and nonprofit organizations, will benefit from the program as well.

 By completing the M.S.A. degree at Wayne State, you will meet the 150-hour education requirement for licensure as a CPA in Michigan, and will be well prepared to sit for the CPA exam.

 Ilitch School accounting faculty members have expertise in auditing, international accounting, business law and ethics, taxation and other areas.
 They are committed to helping you gain the knowledge and skills necessary to advance your career by sharing their experiences as business professionals, providing real-world context to the academic curriculum.

 An advantage of pursuing your graduate studies in accounting through the WSU Mike Ilitch School of Business is the flexibility we offer our students.
 Classes for the M.S.A. program are offered each semester at our main campus in Midtown Detroit.
-Select courses are also offered at WSU’s extension centers throughout southeast Michigan and online, allowing you to complete your studies at a pace that accommodates your schedule.
+Select courses are also offered at WSU’s satellite campuses throughout southeast Michigan and online, allowing you to complete your studies at a pace that accommodates your schedule.